solliancenet/azure-databricks-dev-guide/delta/databricks-delta-overview.md

 ### Create a Delta table

-To demonstrate how to create a Databricks Delta table, we will use Spark SQL to query the `flights` table created in the [Notebooks](../notebooks/notebooks-overview.md) article, and write it to a Delta table using the following code.
+To demonstrate how to create a Databricks Delta table, we will use Spark SQL to query the `flights` table created in the [Azure Data Factory](../automation-orchestration/azure-data-factory.md#load-flight-data-from-dbfs) article, and write it to a Delta table using the following code.
 Note the `format` property is set to `delta` when saving the data to the Delta table.

 ```python
 flights = spark.sql("SELECT * FROM flights")